 One day we had an especially big pile of trash to burn.
 More than the usual 2 or 3 barrels.
 Dad put me in charge.
 I was having a grand time playing with the flames that grew higher and higher.
 I kept throwing on cardboard boxes and paper trash, watching the flames rise up into the sky.
 Suddenly Dad showed up and saw what was happening.
 He ran for a hose and yelled at me to protect the Kelsey plum tree that was closest to the fire.
 Because it was a good 10 to 15 feet away, I hadn’t even given it a thought.
 But as I looked, I could see that the leaves were scorched, and shriveling from the fire’s heat.

 As we worked to douse the tree with water to cool it down, I could see that Dad was almost in tears because of the harm I had caused to this one tree.
-I remember at first thinking it was just a tree, one of thousands on our property, but when I saw the love, the genuine love Dad had for that one tree, my heart sank, and I never looked at one of Dad’s trees in the same way again.
+I remember at first thinking it was just a tree, one of thousands in our orchards, but when I saw the love, the genuine love Dad had for that one tree, my heart sank, and I never looked at one of Dad’s trees in the same way again.